lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/simulations_analysis/README.md

 Contains code to run the MFT analysis of the full clustered networks as a function of the E-to-E intracluster weight factor, JeePlus (associated with Fig. S5A).

 1. `params_JeePlus_sweep_MFT_baseline_pEIclusters.py`: File that specifies which simulations the MFT should be run for (`simParams_041725_clu_varyJEEplus`), additional parameters required for the MFT analysis, and all paths required to load functions and parameters and save results.
 This is the only file that needs to be changed by the user.
-2. `fcn_update_params_forMFT.py`: Given a set of parameters loaded from a saved simulation, this function updates certain quantities and/or generates new variables as required by the MFT analysis.
+2. `fcn_update_params_forMFT.py`: Given a set of parameters loaded from a saved simulation, this function updates certain quantities and/or generates new variables as required by the MFT analysis; called by `run_JeePlus_sweep_MFT_baseline_pEIclusters.py`.
-2. `run_JeePlus_sweep_MFT_baseline_pEIclusters`: Based on the information in `params_JeePlus_sweep_MFT_baseline_pEIclusters.py`, this script runs the MFT as a function of the E-to-E intracluster weight factor and saves the results.
+3. `run_JeePlus_sweep_MFT_baseline_pEIclusters.py`: Based on the information in `params_JeePlus_sweep_MFT_baseline_pEIclusters.py`, this script runs the MFT as a function of the E-to-E intracluster weight factor and saves the results.

 #### `reduced_2cluster_nets/`